MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 and the power consumption, which would be required to implement a given quantum algorithm using a given qubit technology and with a fixed set of architectural choices.
 Therefore, the Resource Estimator takes a set of inputs, with pre-defined values to easily get you started:

-- A physical qubit model, `qubitParams`, which are the properties of the underlying physical qubits
+- A physical qubit model, `qubitParams`, which are the properties of the underlying physical qubits.
-- A Quantum Error Correction (QEC) scheme, `qecScheme`, which is the assumed quantum error correction scheme
+- A Quantum Error Correction (QEC) scheme, `qecScheme`, which is the assumed quantum error correction scheme.
-- An error budget, `errorBudget`, which is the overall allowed error, that is, the number of times the program is allowed to unsuccess
+- An error budget, `errorBudget`, which is the overall allowed error, that is, the number of times the program is allowed to unsuccess.
-- Some constraints on the component-level, `constraints`, which
+- Constraints on the component-level, `constraints`, which are the number of logical cycles and the number of T factory copies.

 ### Physical qubit parameters